Relentless heat wave to bake the U.S. for "multiple weeks"

 Most of Texas and Oklahoma will top 100 degrees on Saturday, with the Red River Valley area of northwest Texas and southwest Oklahoma topping out at 110.
 When humidity is factored in, it will feel like a sweltering 110 in Dallas and Oklahoma City during the afternoons.

+The National Weather Service has issued an Excessive Heat Warning for inland Southern California, southern Nevada and the southern half of Arizona from Saturday through Monday for a very high risk for heat-related illnesses such as heat cramps, heat exhaustion and heat stroke.

-In Phoenix, Arizona, the mercury is forecast to reach 116 or above on Sunday, breaking a record set in the late 1800s.
+In Phoenix, Arizona, the mercury is forecast to reach 116 or above on Sunday, which would break a record set in the late 1800s.
 The all-time record in Phoenix is 122.
 Nearby in Lake Havasu the temperature on Sunday may reach 120.

 Early next week the heat dome will shift east and north.
 Early indications from the models show the heat spreading into the central Plains and Mississippi River Valley.
 By Tuesday, widespread afternoon highs are forecast to reach 110 to 115 in much of Kansas, Oklahoma and north Texas.